mjyeaney/ImageClassificationDemoApp/README.md

-    "ModelThreshold":"-- Sets the cutoff threshold display, used for application-specific features --", "KernelCommand":"-- Executable for the compute kernel, defaults to python.exe --", "KernelArguments":"-- Arguments to be passed to the compute kernel, defaults to ./kernel/main.py --", "ModelLastUpdate":"-- Date/time when the model was last updated --", "ModelLastUpdateStatus":"-- Status of the last model update (i.e., successful, failed, etc.) --", "LogFilePath":"-- Path to the application log file, defaults to ./data/log.txt --"
+    "ModelThreshold":"-- Sets the cutoff threshold display, used for application-specific features --", "KernelCommand":"-- Executable for the compute kernel, defaults to python.exe --", "KernelArguments":"-- Arguments to be passed to the compute kernel, defaults to ./kernel/main.py --", "ModelUrl":"-- The URL used to download updates to the scoring model --", "ModelLastUpdate":"-- Date/time when the model was last updated --", "ModelLastUpdateStatus":"-- Status of the last model update (i.e., successful, failed, etc.) --", "LogFilePath":"-- Path to the application log file, defaults to ./data/log.txt --"